conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 * ``build.sh``---macOS and Linux commands to build the package.

-Now that you have the conda build recipe ready, you can use conda build to create the package:
+Now that you have the conda-build recipe ready, you can use conda build to create the package:

 .. code-block:: bash

     conda-build click

-When conda build is finished, it displays the exact path and filename of the conda package.
+When conda-build is finished, it displays the exact path and filename of the conda package.
 See :ref:`troubleshooting` if the ``conda-build`` command fails.